 You can find DIY dethatching equipment in home improvement stores and dethatching tips from several online sources.
 However, hiring a professional is always recommended.
-Aerating and dethatching your yard can cause harm if done improperly or at the wrong time.
-Our lawn care specialists have the expertise to develop an effective dethathcing plan and schedule for your yard.
+Aerating and dethatching your yard can cause harm if done improperly or at the wrong time of year.
+Our lawn care specialists have the expertise to develop an effective dethatching plan and schedule for your yard.

 Contact us to learn more about core aeration or our other lawn care services.